santoshvarma4u/cidrevamp/CLIENT_SIDE_PASSWORD_ENCRYPTION_COMPLETE.md

 **Issue:** Cleartext Submission of Password
 **Status:** ✅ COMPLETE - Client-Side Encryption Implemented

+**Security Update (October 20, 2025):** ✅ Enhanced with Nonce-Based Security
+See `PASSWORD_ENCRYPTION_NONCE_SECURITY_FIX.md` for replay attack prevention details.

 ---

 ## Executive Summary

 Implemented comprehensive client-side password encryption using RSA-OAEP encryption with 2048-bit keys.
 Passwords are now encrypted on the client before being sent to the server, providing an additional layer of security beyond HTTPS.

+**NEW:** Each password encryption now includes a unique nonce and timestamp to prevent replay attacks and ensure encrypted passwords cannot be reused.

 ---